SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 <!-- Not only will they not inherit the Kingdom of God (Gal.
 5:21), false professors will end up in the lake which burns with fire and brimstone forever. -->

-# Faith Without Works Is Dead
+# Faith Without Good Deeds Is Not Genuine Faith

 The Bible says that faith without works is dead (James 2:20,26).
 It even goes as far as to say *"... a person is justified **by works** and not by faith alone."* (James 2:24 ESV).